Cervical cancer is a fatal type of cancer that causes abnormal cell division in the cervix — resulting in unnatural pain under a woman.

 - Watery vaginal discharge with bad smell

-- Blood vaginal discharge with strong odor
+- Blood vaginal discharge with a strong odor

 - Bleeding after sexual intercourse